wilbcn/BlueTeam/Endpoint-Protection/MicrosoftXDR/EntraID-Protection.md

-# 🛡️ Microsoft XDR: EntraID Policies
+# 🛡️ Microsoft XDR: Introducing Protection in Entra ID

 ## 📘 Overview
 In this hands-on and practical project, I look at Identity Protection policies in Entra ID.
 This is a follow up project, where I previously explored Email & Collaboration policies to better secure email communications. [project](https://github.com/wilbcn/BlueTeam/blob/main/Endpoint-Protection/MicrosoftXDR/Email-Collaboration-Threat-Protection.md).
 In this project I create a variety of policies related to user risks, user sign-ins, baseline conditional user access, and more.
 These projects in XDR serve as a learning resource for myself, whilst also demonstrating my on-going learning into industry standard cybersecurity tools.